Brazil: Exports of goods and services, annual growth, 1961 - 2020:

-For that indicator, The World Bank provides data for Brazil from 1961 to 2017.
-The average value for Brazil during that period was 7.12 percent with a minumum of -13.54 percent in 1964 and a maximum of 28 percent in 1963.
+For that indicator, we provide data for Brazil from 1961 to 2020.
+The average value for Brazil during that period was 6.73 percent with a minimum of -13.54 percent in 1964 and a maximum of 28 percent in 1963.

 Definition: Annual growth rate of exports of goods and services based on constant local currency.
 Aggregates are based on constant 2010 U.S. dollars.
 Exports of goods and services represent the value of all goods and other market services provided to the rest of the world.
 They include the value of merchandise, freight, insurance, transport, travel, royalties, license fees, and other services, such as communication, construction, financial, information, business, personal, and government services.
 They exclude compensation of employees and investment income (formerly called factor services) and transfer payments.